savingsniche

 Dry Ice Shipments:

-• "Dry Ice" or "Carbon Dioxide, Solid"
+• Include "Dry Ice" or "Carbon Dioxide, Solid" labels.

-• Hazmat diamond (Class 9)
+• Display a hazmat diamond (Class 9).

 All Frozen Food:

-• "This Side Up" arrow
+• Use "This Side Up" arrows.

 Reducing Frozen Shipping Costs